weaveworks-experiments/fleeet/docs/design/assemblages.md

  - figuring out the exact versions for each piece
  - making sure all dependencies are satisfied

-[unsure]

 An assemblage is particular to a cluster, since it represents an exact constellation of syncs for syncing.

-An alternative: an assemblage has exact versions, but _another_ object ties it to a cluster.
+Alternative: an assemblage has exact versions, but _another_ object ties it to a cluster.
 I might want to have this if I think there are different flavours of tying to a cluster, e.g., sync this directly vs. create this in the downstream and monitor it.
 The downside is that you now have more objects, and it's not clear that deduplicating assemblages is worth the complexity.